 As a marketer, your first task is to decide who your target audience is.
-Once you have identified that, then you will think about the product, the pricing strategy.
+Once you have identified that, you will consider the product and the pricing plan.

-After that comes the promotional part that includes all the activities to make the target audience aware of your product.
+After that comes the promotional part, which includes all the activities to make the target audience aware of your product.
 All these factors should be combined or mixed to get the desired results.
 The mixture of these elements is known as the marketing mix.

-In the early 20th century, Harvard professor James Culliton published an article titled "The Management of Marketing Costs", in which he describes marketers as 'mixers of ingredients'.
+In the early 20th century, Harvard professor James Culliton published an article titled "The Management of Marketing Costs," describing marketers as 'mixers of ingredients.'

 By mixer of ingredients, he means marketers are constantly engaged in devising a mix of marketing procedures and policies to create a profitable enterprise.
-This idea was further promoted by his colleague Professor Neil Borden in the 1940s.
+His colleague Professor Neil Borden further promoted this idea in the 1940s.

 Yet, despite the popularity of the marketing mix model, there was no consensus on what elements should be in the mix.

 Then, in the 1960s, marketer and academic E. Jerome McCarthy proposed the 4Ps framework in his book Basic Marketing: A Managerial Approach.
-Since then, the 4P framework - Product, Price, Place, and Promotion, has been used by marketers to develop their marketing strategies.
+Since then, the 4P framework - Product, Price, Place, and Promotion, has been used by marketing teams to develop their marketing strategies.